CronCats/docs/content/docs/croncat-dao.md

 next: '/docs/join-croncat/'
 ---

-# Croncat DAO
+# CronCat DAO
 Enabling a community to own, grow & maintain the blockchain scheduling utility.

 # Mission
-Provide a well balanced group of persons capable of furthering the development of Croncat, maintaining core business objectives that sustain the network & act on community improvement initiatives.
+Provide a well balanced group of persons capable of furthering the development of CronCat, maintaining core business objectives that sustain the network & act on community improvement initiatives.

 ### Core Values
 * Stability
 * Economic Sustainability
 * Community Ownership

-# Are you a Croncat?
+# Are you a CronCat?
-Croncat is an organism owned & maintained by dedicated people coming from a diverse set of perspectives.
+CronCat is an organism owned & maintained by dedicated people coming from a diverse set of perspectives.
-Here are the classifications of what makes up the types of people in Croncat DAO:
+Here are the classifications of what makes up the types of people in CronCat DAO:
 * **Founder** - Core contributors that provide vision, implementation & leadership
 * **Agent** - The operator executing the tasks & runtime dictated by the DAO
 * **Application** - Entities that need scheduled transactions
 * **Commander** - Individuals that contribute to initiatives defined by the DAO, receive retainer stipend based on performance (Example: Growth Hacker)

-Becoming part of the Croncat DAO is much different than token based DAOs.
+Becoming part of the CronCat DAO is much different than token based DAOs.
 It requires real interaction and participation in community development, governance, research & network growth.
-To maintain a seat on Croncat DAO, you believe in the vision, aspire to further the mission statement, and generally provide your personal perspective to create positive outcomes for the Croncat community as a whole.
+To maintain a seat on CronCat DAO, you believe in the vision, aspire to further the mission statement, and generally provide your personal perspective to create positive outcomes for the CronCat community as a whole.
 Maintaining a seat on the DAO requires interactions like voting at minimum 5 times per year.

 # Governance & Operations
 ### Council Responsibilities